What is a retrospective?

 Retrospective templates to choose from on Whiteboards

 Whiteboards.io is a perfect online collaboration tool that can help you run your Agile events virtually, cooperate with your remote team, and reflect on past Sprints to discover what could work better in the future.
-Below, we present a short list of ready-to-use templates to assist you in your bi-weekly Sprint overview sessions.
-Choose the one that works best for you and your team and improve your processes in no time!
+Below, we present a short list of ready-to-use templates to assist you in your bi-weekly Sprint retrospective sessions.
+Choose between many online retrospective formats that could work best for you and your team and improve your processes in no time!

 - Plus Delta

 Analyze what went well and what needs immediate improvement with your team by looking at the work from the bird’s perspective.
-Ask each team member to write down their observations on sticky notes to highlight all negative and positive aspects of the last sprint.
+Ask each team member to write down their observations on sticky notes to highlight all negative and positive aspects during the remote Sprint retrospective.

-Then, ask everyone to assign pluses next to stickies that mention things they liked in the last sprint, things that helped them boost their productivity, and things they would like to continue doing in the next Sprint.
+Then, ask each team member to assign pluses next to stickies that mention things they liked, things that helped them boost their productivity, and things they would like to continue doing in the next Sprint.
 Finally, let all retro participants decide what misfired in the last two weeks and add deltas to things they should not be focusing on anymore.

 This template will be perfect if you want to escape the monotonous retrospective sessions you have taken part in so far.
 Your teammates will be able to share their constructive criticism after the Sprint ends and thus force the team managers or project/product owners to reserve some room and time for improvements in the future.